simonalois/SDM/README.md

 species distribution modelling, environmental predictor variables, partitioning effects, soil information, Alpine environment, mountain forests

 Highlights:
-- species distribution of silver fir and European beech is modelled with deep neural networks
+- The species distribution of silver fir and European beech is modelled with deep neural networks.
-- methods for addressing strong imbalance of absent and present are evaluated
+- Methods for addressing strong imbalance of absent and present are evaluated.
-- regional and continental occurrence data and predictor variables are integrated
+- Regional and continental occurrence data and predictor variables are integrated.
-- predictive power of climatological, soil and topographical information were disintegrated
+- The predictive power of climatological, soil and topographical information is borken down.

 <br>
 <br>